ChildsplayOSU/bogl-docs/tutorials/types.md

 ---
-sort: 3 # Order in the sidebar
+sort: 2 # Order in the sidebar
-#permalink: /tutorials/types
 ---

 # Understanding Types